 Help make an Everyday Breakthrough happen by joining our team.

 A breakthrough can seem like the smallest thing, but it can make the world of difference to someone on the autism spectrum.
-By becoming a support worker at The National Autistic Society you’ll help make Everyday Breakthroughs happen more often.
+By becoming a bank support worker at the National Autistic Society you’ll help make Everyday Breakthroughs happen more often.

-We are looking for support workers in Field View, Rawcliffe near Goole.
-You’ll be working with autistic adults and their families in a residential environment.
+We are looking for energetic, motivated and enthusiastic bank support workers in the Whalley, near Clitheroe area to be part of a network of experienced colleagues working with autistic adults and their families in a community support environment.

-We need you to be resilient, supportive and sensitive towards the needs of autistic people.
+We need you to be resilient, caring and sensitive towards the needs of autistic people.

 Along with a host of benefits – from shopping discounts to flexible working and a competitive pension scheme - we’ll make sure you get excellent autism-specific training to further your career in social care.

-If you have any specific questions about the role, get in touch with Gale Carroll on 01405 831834.
+If you have any specific questions about the role, get in touch with the Andrew Bowcock on 01254 828934.

-To apply for the role, please click the button at the end of this page to apply online.
+To apply for the job, please apply online via the button at the end of this page.

 The National Autistic Society is here to transform lives, challenges perceptions and build a society that works for autistic people.